 The above steps exclude the survey planning stage.
-To plan a survey block in BOB ahead of the actual data collection, follow these steps:
+To plan a survey block of guide lines in BOB ahead of the actual data collection, follow these steps:

 - Start a new survey, and choose a magnetometer type - Skip the Setup Assistant and go directly to GeoPlot - Design a survey grid using GeoPlot's Guide Grid tool. - Loading a background map, chart or satellite image for reference will simplify the survey block design.
-You may import a background image from a GeoTiff file.
+You may import a background image from a GeoTiff file. - When ready to collect data, return back to the Setup screen and proceed with COM port connections and time syncing.